SpaceX Dragon capsule docks with International Space Station | DW | 31.05.2020

 NASA astronauts Doug Hurley and Bob Behnken reported that the capsule was performing beautifully, as they closed in for the docking.

-SpaceX, the private rocket company of billionaire entrepreneur Elon Musk, on Saturday launched two Americans into orbit from Cape Canaveral en route to the ISS, a landmark mission that ended Russia's monopoly on flights there.
+SpaceX, the private rocket company of billionaire entrepreneur Elon Musk, on Saturday launched two Americans into orbit from Cape Canaveral en route to the ISS, a landmark mission that ended Russia's monopoly on manned space flights to the station.

 How did an awkward, nerdy boy from South Africa become a world-famous American engineering entrepreneur?
 Elon Musk's story is a lesson in how a few simple principles, applied relentlessly, can yield amazing results.
 (27.05.2020)